Understand which diet is optimal for you. Make smarter choices knowing what your body needs, requires and how it responds to food.

 Genes tested: PPARG and ADIPOQ.

 Caffeine is a natural substance found in coffee beans, tea and carbonated drinks.
-Short term caffeine intake is associated with increased heart rate and a hyper-alert state.
-Whereas these symptoms become less pronounced with long-term caffeine intake.
-The test will determine the rate of coffee degradation in the body.
+Short term caffeine intake is associated with increased heart rate and a hyper-alert state, these symptoms become less pronounced with long-term caffeine intake.
+The test will determine the rate of caffeine degradation in your body.

 Gene tested: CUP1A2